Nzimande to meet NSFAS board to discuss state of readiness for 2024

 A report by the Organisation Undoing Tax Abuse (Outa) published in December alleges widespread corruption in the appointment of accreditation and accommodation providers.

-The recordings allege that Khosa received money, meant for him, Nzimande, the South Africa Communist Party (SACP) and other third parties.
+The recordings allege that Khosa received money meant for him, Nzimande, the SACP and other third parties.

 Update report to be tabled

-During the meeting on Wednesday, Nzimande will among other things receive an update on the progress of the 2024 application process and the implementation of the funding model for the so-called missing middle.
+During a meeting on Wednesday, Nzimande will among other things receive an update on the progress of the 2024 application process and the implementation of the funding model for the so-called missing middle.

-On Monday, Nzimande said he is willing to subject himself to any process to clear his name.
-On Tuesday, the DA laid charges against Nzimande for corruption.
+On Monday, the minister said he is willing to subject himself to any process to clear his name.
+On Tuesday, the DA laid charges against him for corruption.

-NSFAS spokesperson Ishmael Mnisi said the media and the public will be updated on the state of readiness of the higher education sector towards the end of the month.
+NSFAS spokesperson Ishmael Mnisi said the media and the public will be updated on the state of readiness of the higher education sector towards the end of January.

 In a statement issued by NSFAS on January 5, Khosa dismissed with contempt the voice recordings that insinuated that he received money.